-40 persons with mental retardation (aged 12-16years) were selected from Egyptian special Olympic and three public schools for special persons, the sample was distributed to three groups.
+30 persons with mental retardation (aged 11-18years) were selected from Kuwait special Olympic and two schools contains special persons, the sample was distributed to three groups.
 The first group (n=10) participated in a unified sport.
-The second group (n=15) participated in segregated sport.
-While the third group (n=15) non-participated in any sports activities .The special Olympic principles were applied by all groups.
+The second group (n=10) participated in segregated sport.
+While the third group (n=10) nonparticipated in any sports activities .The special Olympic principles were applied by all groups.